applebym/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > `xargs` will take an input from STDIN and then feed this to another command.
-Its usefulness comes with its combination with other commands, such as `find` and `grep`.
+It is most useful in combination with other commands, such as `find`, `grep`, `rm`, among others, where the output of one command is piped to `xargs` as STDIN and used as input to the proceeding command.
+An example would be `find . -name "*.txt" | xargs rm- rf` or `find . -name "*.doc" | xargs grep "Melanie"`.

 ---